 Second.
 Don't over mix.

 Are you tired of seeing that on recipes?
 But you still do it, don't you?
 Shakes head yes.
-My daughter loves to stir the batter, but I know our pancakes probably won't be fluffy when she does.
+My daughter loves to stir the batter, but I know our pancakes probably won't be fluffy when she's in charge of the pancake batter.

 For those extra fluffy pancakes, stir the batter just until it's combined.
-All those extra stirs just imagine the pancakes getting flatter and flatter.
+All those extra stirs, well, just imagine the pancakes getting flatter and flatter.

 Third.
 Warm the buttermilk.